 And influencers can play a key role in spreading the word about a brand new unknown product.

 Here’s an influencer campaign that we ran during black friday that resulted in 4 figures worth of sales in just a few days.

 When someone with a large following endorses a product or brand, that brand will linger in the minds of their followers.

 If You Want To Learn More…

-Because Chinese sellers have caused such a fundamental shift in the marketplace, “How To Beat The Chinese” was one of the main themes for Sellers Summit 2018.
+Because Chinese sellers have caused such a fundamental shift in the marketplace, “How To Beat The Chinese” was one of the main themes for the Sellers Summit.